 The U.S. is moving closer to addressing legal barriers to using Pentagon resources to protect the nation against cyber attacks, according to Gen. Raymond Odierno, Army chief of staff.
 “To protect our infrastructure right now, that’s a Homeland Security issue, not a Department of Defense issue,” Odierno said May 29 during an event sponsored by the Atlantic Council’s Brent Scowcroft Center on International Security.
 “We have to resolve that,” he says.
 “What are we doing with the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "U.S. Closer To Settling Legal Issues Over Cyberdefense".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "U.S. Closer To Settling Legal Issues Over Cyberdefense".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.